Your First App

 In next dialog just click Next unless you want to abort device creation.
 In that case click Cancel.

 Once tested and verified, Qt Creator shows a view which shows the created device.
-Notice that configuration files are not updated yet, so if you don’t press OK or Apply changes will not be saved.

 That’s it.
 Now Qt Creator can deploy your application to device.

-Set ARM Kit to Deploy to Device
+Set ARM or aarch64 Kit to Deploy to Device

 Congratulations!
 Now you can build and deploy to Sailfish ARM device.